-- (a) Any treatment outside of Europe. - (b) Claims on this plan if you live outside of the Channel Islands or Isle of Man. - (c) Treatment charges for any hospital outside of the UK which are unreasonable or excessive.
+- (a) Claims on this plan if you live outside of the Channel Islands or Isle of Man. - (b) Claims if you have travelled outside of Europe to get treatment (whether or not that was the only reason) or travelled against medical advice (including the published advice of the Chief Medical Officer of the Department of Health of England). - (c) Treatment charges for any hospital outside of the UK which are unreasonable or excessive.